EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: Introduction

 As the global energy structure continues to shift towards low-carbonization, the number of electric vehicles (EVs) is growing rapidly.
 However, the spatiotemporal concentration of large-scale EV charging loads presents a significant challenge to the supply-demand balance of smart grids.
 In this context, developing a scientifically robust and highly efficient collaborative optimization strategy framework for EV charging is not only crucial for enhancing the operational resilience of the smart grid but also a core breakthrough for optimizing users' electricity costs and achieving efficient allocation of energy resources {(\cite{Sultan2022} and \cite{Martinez2023})}.
 Typically, the number of EVs requiring charging in the grid is enormous, leading to the ``curse of dimensionality'' when determining the optimal charging (or storage) strategy for each vehicle.

 In the context of large-scale network structures, mean field games (MFGs) were independently proposed by \cite{Huang-M-C06} and \cite{lasry2007mean}, which devoted to the analysis of dynamic systems where a large number of players interact strategically with each other.
 By employing the ``mean field'' approximation, MFGs simplify the complex multi-player game problem into an interaction between a single player and the aggregate behavior of the population.
 This framework provides an effective analytical tool for addressing the interactions among players in large-scale systems.
 For more comprehensive insights into MFG theory, the reader may refer to \cite{BS16}, \cite{CD18}, \cite{gomes2014mean} and the additional references cited within those works.
-Its application has spanned a wide range of fields including economics and finance ~\citep{lacker2019mean, nuno2018social}, large networks or graphs~\citep{lacker2022case}, operations research~\citep{wang2019mean, wang2022linear}, engineering and machine learning (\cite{ZhouXu2022}), epidemics control(\cite{LaguzetTurinici2015}; \cite{Lee2021}), smart grid (\cite{GS21}) and more.
-For the tractable case, the MFG method is also intensively studied in the LQG framework, due to the elegance of its analytical tractability.
-In particular, \cite{huang2010large} introduces LQG games that feature a major player with substantial influence and a multitude of minor players.
-Subsequently, \cite{BS16} provide a comprehensive study of a general class of MFGs in the LQ framework. \cite{ZhangLi17} explore linear-quadratic MFGs described by forward-backward stochastic differential equations. \cite{Gomes2023} study the case of linear dynamics for the supply and a cost function consisting of price, control and commodity value, which extends the LQG framework by introducing the product of control and price in the cost function.
-MFGs offer a natural and elegant mathematical approach to these challenges, delivering decentralized, scalable, and theoretically grounded solutions for optimizing the performance of smart grids.
+Its application has spanned a wide range of fields including economics and finance ~\citep{lacker2019mean, nuno2018social}, large networks or graphs~\citep{lacker2022case}, operations research~\citep{wang2019mean, wang2022linear}, engineering and machine learning (\cite{ZhouXu2022}), epidemics control (\cite{LaguzetTurinici2015}; \cite{Lee2021}), smart grid (\cite{GS21}) and more.

 Most of the MFG literature in smart grids focuses on two types of problems: Nash equilibria or social optimum.
 Nash equilibria in mean-field control has been investigated in \cite{Saldi2019} and \cite{Guo2022}.
 The closest work to ours, authored by \cite{CohenZell2024}, examines finite-state, infinite-horizon mean-field games with ergodic costs, demonstrates that solutions to the mean-field game system yield approximate Nash equilibria in corresponding finite-player games, and establishes a large deviation principle for empirical measures associated with these equilibria.